jerrynabango/Delani-Studio/README.md

 ## Recreated by:.
 Jerry Nabango
 ## App description:
-This is a landing page of a fictional studio that dispalys the projects done and lets the user interact with the studio through an email section.
+This is a landing page of a fictional studio that displays the projects done and the user can interact with the studio through an email section.
 ## Browsers used:
 The webpage can be viewed though the following browsers.
 * Chrome